 It is still a perfectly serviceable van, too, with a classic “VW style” campervan layout with a side kitchen including a 50-litre fridge and a two seater RIB bench that turns into a bed.
 (A third seat is an option.)

-As standard you also get blackout curtains on the rear window, and a mains and USB sockets – something that can’t always be guaranteed in other conversions and the type of thing we look for in the best campervans.
+As standard you also get blackout curtains on the rear window, and a mains and USB sockets – something that can’t always be guaranteed in other conversions.

 Unfortunately price increases from both VW and other suppliers has meant that since then the OTR price has had to be raised to where it starts at £52,995.
 But we are told a special show deal might still be on the cards: Shrewsbury-based Bodans has made regular appearances at NEC shows for some time now.